Board Members 2023-24

 Dr David Filby PSM

 Dr David Filby has worked extensively across the Australian healthcare landscape in several significant policy and executive roles.
 He has held senior national health policy roles and senior executive positions in Queensland and South Australia.
-In July 2016, he completed a term of six and a half years as Executive Consultant for South Australia Health and the Australian Health Ministers’ Advisory Council.
+In July 2016, he completed a term of six and a half years as Executive Consultant for SA Health and the Australian Health Ministers’ Advisory Council.

 Dr Filby was a board member of the National Health Performance Authority until June 2016 and a board member of the Australian Institute of Health and Welfare for 14 years.
 In August 2016, he finished a nine-year term, including six as Chair, with Helping Hand Aged Care.
 In 2008, he was awarded a Public Service Medal, and in 2007 was awarded the Sidney Sax Medal by the Australian Healthcare and Hospitals Association.
-Previously, he was on the board of South Australia’s Child Health Research Institute Council.

 Qualifications: PhD